omerwarth/vacai/capgemini-hospitality/README-COSMOS.md

-# Capgemini Hospitality - Azure Cosmos DB Integration
+# Capgemini Hospitality - Azure Cosmos DB with Azure Functions

-This Next.js application demonstrates how to integrate Azure Cosmos DB for user authentication functionality.
+This Next.js application demonstrates how to integrate Azure Cosmos DB for user authentication functionality using Azure Functions for the backend API.

 ## Features

 - **Azure Cosmos DB Integration**: Connected to Azure Cosmos DB using the official SDK
+- **Azure Functions API**: Serverless backend functions for authentication
 - **User Authentication**: Sign up and sign in functionality
+- **Static Web App**: Optimized for Azure Static Web Apps deployment
 - **Modern UI**: Responsive design with Tailwind CSS
-- **API Routes**: RESTful API endpoints for authentication and user management

 ## Setup Instructions